Theodote (empress): Empress

 The legality of the marriage sparked a religious controversy at least since the betrothal was announced.
 The initial divorce had met with disapproval in circles of the Church.
 The remarriage while Maria was still alive was seen as an attempt for legalization of adultery.

 Even supporters of the Emperor were keeping their distances.
 Imperial marriage ceremonies were typically performed by the Ecumenical Patriarch of Constantinople.
 The current Patriarch Tarasios had reluctantly consented to both the divorce and the second marriage, but refused to officiate himself.
 The marriage was performed by a certain Joseph, a priest of Hagia Sophia.

 In the so-called "Moechian controversy" (from μοιχός, "adulterer"), her uncle Plato and her cousin Theodore, respectively the recently retired abbot of the Sakkoudion Monastery and his successor, initiated protests against the marriage and called for the excommunication of Joseph and everyone who had received communion from him.
 Implicitly including the emperor and his court.
 They seem to have voiced the sentiment of much of the monastic environment of their time.

 Constantine and Theodote seem to have attempted peaceful reconciliation with their detractors for the first two years of their marriage.
 However all such offers were rejected and at last Constantine lost patience.
 Early in 797, imperial troops were sent to the Sakkoudion Monastery, and the community was dispersed.
-Theodore was flogged, and, together with ten other monks, banished to Thessaloniki, while Platon was imprisoned in Constantinople.
+Theodore was flogged, and, together with ten other monks, banished to Thessalonica, while Plato was imprisoned in Constantinople.
 By that point, Constantine seems to have lost all meaningful support from the iconodule faction.
 The displaced Iconoclasts were already against Irene and her son since the restoration of the icons decided in the Second Council of Nicaea (787).

 Irene was meanwhile organizing a powerful conspiracy against her son.
 The loss of support for Constantine arguably helped her efforts in finding supporters in both the court and the Church.
 Constantine was deposed and blinded in August, 797.
 His mother succeeded him.